 But how can we make sense of all the ups and downs in the valuation of these two tech pioneers?
-For most of the past decade, Apple's stock price has been both the beneficiary and victim of the company's phenomenal success.
-While sought-after products like its iPhones, computers and tablets propelled Apple to new heights, whenever sales appeared to slow so did the company’s market capitalization.
+For most of the past decade, Apple's stock price has been both the beneficiary and the victim of the company's phenomenal success.
+While sought-after products like iPhones, computers and tablets propelled Apple to new heights, whenever sales appeared to slow so did the company’s market capitalization.
 By contrast, Microsoft's business model has always been centered around steadily growing streams of recurring revenues.
 You might not need a new smartphone or laptop every year, but if you purchase a software license, a cloud package or a videogame subscription, you will likely buy one again in the future.

 Eventually, Apple started borrowing from Microsoft's playbook: it launched news and games subscriptions, a video streaming service, and even its own credit card.
 Once Apple moved beyond hardware to software and services, its revenue growth became unstoppable.

-That also explains the success and interest often surrounding companies with tiny, non-existent or even negative profits.
-Their shareholders hope that these companies will be “the next Amazon,” a company that recorded its first annual profit in 2003, six years after its IPO.
+That also explains the success and interest frequently surrounding companies with tiny, non-existent or even negative profits.
+Their shareholders hope that these companies will be “the next Amazon,” a business that recorded its first annual profit in 2003, six years after its IPO.
 Jeff Bezos has long maintained that investing in future profitability through new products and services takes priority over hitting earnings estimates, a strategy that paid off handsomely.

-In other words, there is no simple way to fully ascertain the size, influence and outlook of a company in relation to another company at any given moment.
+In other words, there is no simple way to fully ascertain the size, influence and outlook of a company in relation to another at any given moment.

 Top 10 Largest Companies by Market Capitalization*

-|*As of November 3, 2020.|
+|*As of August 3, 2021.|

 Top 10 of the Fortune Global 500*